 The unusually chilly winter weather we’ve been having in Pensacola makes it difficult to think about springtime being around the corner.
 Still, the spring season will be here before we know it.
 And if you love those warmer days and take pride in a beautiful spring lawn, you’re probably already starting to think about what you can do now to set the stage for a lush and green spring lawn.

-Luckily, the colder temps will soon be a distant memory and it will be time to get down to some outdoor fun in the Pensacola sun.
 As a new temperatures draw nearer, it’s important to understand that proper lawn care in northern Florida includes ushering our lawns from one season into the next.
 That means that proper Pensacola lawn care is a year-round endeavor.

 If you’re a Pensacola resident, you may be worried about how your lawn will bounce back from these colder fall and winter temperatures.
 But rest assured, with proper care it will come back.

 Here are five vital steps to give your lawn every chance to thrive this spring:

 1. Give it time!
 The first and perhaps most important step is not to rush things.
 While it’s typical in northern Florida to begin lawn care work as early as February, colder-than-normal fall and winter temperatures dictate a longer wait until the ground is completely thawed out.
 In fact, anything you’re doing to frozen ground will essentially be fruitless — and even potentially damaging — when it comes to improving the health and look of your lawn.
 A good rule of thumb this particular season is to hold off trying to green up your lawn until it’s time to drink a green beverage — aka, St. Patrick’s Day.